Splatoon (manga): Characters

-Development
+Release

 Splatoon first released in Japan on February 29, 2016, through the CoroCoro Comic magazine.
 It first released in English on December 14, 2017, translated by Viz Media.

 On August 13, 2017, the manga was adapted into an animated series, starring Mikako Komatsu as Goggles.
 The adaptation released on CoroCoro's YouTube channel.

-For the release of Splatoon 3, new volumes of Splatoon released.
+With the series covering the plot of Splatoon 3, the manga was renamed as Splatoon 3: Splatlands with its volume number reset.
+It was published by Viz Media in the United States on April 9, 2024.

+The manga series was released digitally on the Nintendo Switch on March 13, 2025, by Shogakukan, with indieszero developing the application.

 Reception

 Dale Bashir of IGN Southeast Asia called the manga "a true shōnen interpretation of Splatoon ... that is quite faithful to the regular player’s experience with the game".